FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning: Introduction

 \section{Introduction}

-Federated learning (FL) \cite{mcmahan2017communication,yang2019federated} is a collaborative learning paradigm that aggregates client knowledge, \textit{e.g.}, \textit{model parameters}, from multiple clients.
+Federated learning (FL) \cite{mcmahan2017communication,yang2019federated} is a collaborative learning paradigm that aggregates client knowledge (\textit{e.g.}, \textit{model parameters}) from multiple clients while preserving privacy.
 Numerous FL methods have been developed and applied in various fields, such as healthcare \cite{antunes2022federated,zhang2025towards} and the Internet of Things \cite{nguyen2021federated,fan2024taking}.
-Most existing FL studies \cite{mcmahan2017communication,zhang2023fedala,li2023revisiting,pang2023collaborative,zhang2024improving} assume that the architectures of local models across clients are homogeneous.
+Most existing FL studies \cite{mcmahan2017communication,dong2022federated,li2023revisiting,pang2023collaborative,zhang2024improving,wang2025federated} assume that the architectures of local models across clients are homogeneous.
 In practice, however, assuming the same model architecture for all clients is unrealistic due to differences in sample distribution, hardware, and computational capabilities.
-Also, the model architecture adopted by each client is private and may not be shared with the server or other clients.
-Those issues motivate a practical yet challenging problem known as model-heterogeneous FL~\cite{ye2023heterogeneous}, where the representation extractors may adopt heterogeneous architectures across clients, while the classifiers share a homogeneous architecture.
+Moreover, client model architectures may be private and not accessible to the server or other clients.
+Those issues motivate the challenging setting of \textit{model-heterogeneous FL}~\cite{ye2023heterogeneous}, where representation extractors may vary across clients while classifiers remain homogeneous.
 Hence, directly aggregating all model parameters becomes infeasible.